IRR Chemistry Hub

 The IRR Chemistry Hub aims to magnify the impact of chemical and physical sciences in biomedicine and to accelerate the translation of molecules to humans.

-The IRR Chemistry Hub is based in a custom-designed chemistry suite for 50 people in the new building of the IRR complex, which will accommodate over 1,000 staff and students.
-Embedded adjacent to the Centres for Regenerative Medicine, Inflammation Research, Reproductive Health and others, the IRR Chemistry Hub is perfectly positioned for collaborative non-siloed research with a core of chemistry investigators working closely and collaboratively with academics from a variety of disciplines.
+Sat within the Institute for Regeneration and Repair, the IRR Chemistry Hub is perfectly positioned for collaborative non-siloed research with a core of chemistry investigators working closely and collaboratively with academics from a variety of disciplines.

 Specific aims: